Andrew Vaughn Player Props: White Sox vs. Dodgers

-The Chicago White Sox, including Andrew Vaughn (batting .242 in his past 10 games, with four doubles, a home run, five walks and four RBI), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+On Wednesday, Andrew Vaughn (.235 batting average in his past 10 games, with three doubles, a home run, four walks and an RBI) and the Chicago White Sox play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 10:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Dodgers.

 Andrew Vaughn Game Info & Props vs. the Dodgers